 We recommend tuning the system by performing manual moves at a slow speed with all gains set to zero with the exception of Proportional Gain.
 Proportional Gain should start with a small value of 10.
 Engage the motors to the machine frame and beginning raising the Proportional Gain to allow movement.
-If the axes starts to vibrate or oscillate this indicate the selected gain value is too high and should be lowered.
+If the axes start to vibrate or oscillate, this indicates the selected gain value is too high and should be lowered.
 It may also require de-tuning the response of the Drive amplifier.

-Now that you have some basic control of the system set up the Watch Window to display Position and Following Error for the selected Axes.
-Load and automatically "trial" the Test Pattern simple shape from the shape library.
-You will be able to follow response of the system by watching the performance of the Motor /Encoder feedback and its ability to maintain path on the control preview screen.
+Now that you have some basic control of the system, set up the Watch Window to display Position and Following Error for the selected Axes.
+Load and automatically "Trial" the Test Pattern simple shape from the shape library.
+You will be able to follow the response of the system by watching the performance of the Motor /Encoder feedback and its ability to maintain path on the control preview screen.

-Systematically increase Proportional gain until it has little or no effect on the following error or until instability becomes noticeable.
-Then reduce proportional gain to eliminate instability.
-Adjust Derivative gain to 10% of the proportional gain value.
-For a Velocity Loop Servo Drive, Integral gain should be set to zero.
-After tuning for the best response, increase Feed Forward gain systematically to further reduce following error if necessary.
+Systematically increase Proportional Gain until it has little or no effect on the following error or until instability becomes noticeable.
+Then reduce Proportional Gain to eliminate instability.
+Derivative Gain may be used to provide a dampening effect.
+For a Velocity Loop Servo Drive, Integral Gain should be set to zero.
+After tuning for the best response, increase Feed Forward Gain systematically to further reduce following error if necessary.
 It is not required that you eliminate following error but it is wise to ensure that Following Error for each axis is similar.
 Please Note: Feed Forward Gain will reduce steady state following error, but may cause overshoot.